 - Teach inclusion.
 Draw upon your faith tenets to disseminate inclusive messages.
 You have a powerful voice and the influence to check negative stereotypes.
 For example, you can stop discrimination that limits a person’s projected “deservingness” for medical care solely because he or she is identified as “disabled.”

 - Be accessible.
-Ensure your community’s virtual platforms for discussion and worship are truly accessible to all.
+Ensure your community’s virtual platforms for discussion and worship are .
 For example, think about closed captioning or sign language interpretation for persons who are Deaf or hard-of-hearing, ensuring compatibility with text-to-speech software for persons who are blind or Deafblind, or simplifying virtual platforms to include a call-in number, making it easier for congregants with disabilities to participate.

 - Know your rights.
 Frame your efforts to promote inclusion as a right—a “reasonable accommodation”—rather than help or charity.